The Thickness of Ice

 we’ll skate nearer the centre of the lake)

-less eager than the skater going for gold.
+Later we will become less anxious to impress, less eager than the skater going for gold.

 (The triple jumps and spins

-will become an old routine:
+will become an old routine

 we will become content with simple movements).

-Later we will not notice the steady thaw,
+Later we will not notice the steady thaw, and the creeping cracks will be ignored.

 (And one day when the ice gives way